Fission360/Turbo-Mini-AS/Setup Instructions/README.md

 ![IMG_4201](https://user-images.githubusercontent.com/93737816/166125167-22911d3c-5f96-422b-882c-b67940304e25.JPG)

-In your config, change "fan" to the below settings; I've found that for my particular setup, this allows me to go as low as 10-12% without the fan skipping.
+In your config, change "fan" to the below settings and restart your firmware; I've found that for my particular setup, these settigns allow me to go as low as 10-12% without the fan skipping.

 <img width="216" alt="Screen Shot 2022-04-28 at 11 58 19 PM" src="https://user-images.githubusercontent.com/93737816/165898117-19b03a1c-e4a8-4704-80c5-b39b65fa33c3.png">

+Now you should be ready to print!